emmairwin/open-communities-framework/main.md

 ---

-## Product Teams Working in the Open
+## Area of work: Employees/Product Teams Working in the Open

 Your internal team's understanding and engagement directly impacts community success.
 They become the bridge between your organization and external contributors, and their experience with community engagement informs the next cycle of product planning.